sergiocollado/potpourri/Notes_on_linux.md

 > sudo apt-get upgrade

+6) memsusage: is a script that reports the memory consuption of a given program. http://man7.org/linux/man-pages/man1/memusage.1.html

 ## How do I know what modules my linux system has:

 You can use the **lsmod** command, and it will give you the status of the present linux.